drugis/addis/README.txt

 Versions
 ========
+0.6.1: Adding of population characteristics
 0.6: Added add-study-wizard, import from ClinicalTrials.gov
-0.4.1 : Fixed example data (studies Org 022 and 023), changed domain
+0.4.1: Fixed example data (studies Org 022 and 023), changed domain
 	to be version-specific.
-0.4 : Added meta-analysis, removed combined studies and MCDA-hookup.
+0.4: Added meta-analysis, removed combined studies and MCDA-hookup.
       Lots of minor changes.
-0.2 : Initial release.
+0.2: Initial release.

 Building ADDIS from source
 ==========================